EBIvariation/variant-remapping/README.md

 **Example:**
 "I want to remap the variants in `droso_variants_renamed.vcf` from `droso_dm3.fasta` to `droso_dm6.fasta` (its accession is: `GCA_000001215.4`), with flanking sequences of 50 bases, which will create 101-base reads.
+The alignment score cut-off will be -(50 x 0.6) = -30, meaning that reads with alignment scores lower than -30 will not be kept.
 The remapped variants will be in `test.vcf`."

 **Command:**
 ```
 time ./remapping_commands.sh \
   -g droso_dm3.fasta \
   -n droso_dm6.fasta \
-  -a GCA_000001215.4 \
   -v droso_variants_renamed.vcf \
   -f 50 \
+  -s 0.6 \
   -o test.vcf
 ```
 **Output:**